-"If my uniform doesn't get dirty, I haven't done anything in the baseball game," said Henderson.
+"If my uniform doesn't get dirty, I haven't done anything in the baseball game," Henderson said.

-Born on December 25, 1958 in Chicago Ill., Henderson spent most of his childhood in Oakland, Calif.
-An All-American running back in high school, Henderson turned down multiple football scholarships to sign with the Oakland Athletics in 1976.
+Born on Dec.
+25, 1958 in Chicago Ill., Henderson spent most of his childhood in Oakland, Calif.
+An accomplished running back in high school, Henderson turned down multiple football scholarships to sign with the Oakland Athletics in 1976.

 In his first major league season 1980, Henderson broke Hall of Famer Ty Cobb’s 65-year-old American League stolen base record of 96 with 100 swipes.
 In 1982, he stole 130 bases, breaking Hall of Famer Lou Brock’s major league single-season record of 118.

-“He's the greatest leadoff hitter of all time, and I'm not sure there's a close second,” said Billy Beane, former Athletics general manager.
+“He's the greatest leadoff hitter of all time.
+I'm not sure there's a close second,” said Billy Beane, former Athletics general manager.

 “It wasn't until I saw Rickey that I understood what baseball was about.
 Rickey Henderson is a run, man,” said Athletics teammate Mitchell Page.
 “That's it.
 When you see Rickey Henderson, I don't care when, the score's already 1-0.
 If he's with you, that's great.
 If he's not, you won't like it.”

-His speed wasn’t his only skill, Henderson set all-time records for runs scored (2,295) and unintentional walks (2,129).
-The 10-time All-Star won the MVP Award in 1990, leading the league in runs scored, stolen bases and on-base percentage.
-He finished in the top ten in MVP voting five other times.
+His speed wasn’t his only skill.
+Henderson set all-time records for runs scored (2,295) and unintentional walks (2,129).
+The 10-time All-Star won the AL MVP Award in 1990, leading the league in runs scored, stolen bases and on-base percentage.
+He finished in the Top 10 in MVP voting five other times.